TakyiuLo/rail-Heroku-Front-End/README.md

 I can edit my bookmark record.
 I can change my title.
 I can change my description.
-I can change my url.
+I can change my URL.

 ## Version II
-Version 2 has a simpole UI to CRUD bookmarks and folders.
+Version 2 has a simple UI to CRUD bookmarks and folders.

 ## Users Stories:
 - Folders